Outsourcing boosts Accenture, allays Europe concerns

 Europe accounts for 40 percent of the company's total revenue.

-Accenture, which competes with Cognizant Technology Solutions Corp (CTSH.O) and India's Infosys Ltd (INFY.NS), remains upbeat about its outsourcing business, especially in China and other emerging markets.
+Accenture, which competes with Cognizant Technology Solutions Corp and India's Infosys Ltd, remains upbeat about its outsourcing business, especially in China and other emerging markets.

 JP Morgan technology analysts recently lowered their forecast for global IT spending growth to 2.2 percent from 3.8 percent for the year.

-Rival Cognizant cut its full-year forecast for the first time in nearly four years last month, citing weak demand from financial services clients in North America, echoing sentiments expressed by Infosys and Wipro Ltd (WIPR.NS).
+Rival Cognizant cut its full-year forecast for the first time in nearly four years last month, citing weak demand from financial services clients in North America, echoing sentiments expressed by Infosys and Wipro Ltd.

 Infosys, which is expected to report first-quarter results on July 12, may lower its fiscal 2013 revenue outlook on weak spending and adverse cross currency movements, according to a Jefferies report.

-Note: (This story was corrected to fix paragraph 1 to clarify that the company cut its full-year profit outlook on dollar strength, not weakness in Europe)